brittmjk/bjoneskugel.github.io/README.md

 Pets and plants
 -books,computers and art
 #H2 Websites I love
-- [Book Riot] (https://bookriot.com/) - I think is a great place to find deals on books and read book related articles.
+- [Book Riot] (https://bookriot.com/) - I think is a great place to find deals on books and read book related articles.It is also a great place to look for book related gifts.
 - [Behance] (https://www.behance.net/)- I enjoy using Behance to learn about elements of good and concise design.
+This is a great website for people who are new to design work and want to learn how to harness creativity.